Planning the In-Season Microcycle in Soccer Part 1: Complexity

 9. How long does it take for players to get sick of each other during the week?
 Some coaches prefer to have 3 days top before a game, since longer training streak can impose mental issues for the players (not sure might be the case everywhere).

 10. Does the team have ‘recovery’ rooms where players can take a 20-30min (or ~1h30min) nap between the sessions?
 This might be more important than fancy monitoring gadgets.

 11. What happens when a team plays two days in a week?
 How do we unload after couple of double games week streaks?

 12. Is the team traveling to a location on day of the game, or day before?
 Is the practice held on the away field after travel, or at home.
 Is done on the time of the match, or earlier in the day to maximize the recovery duration before a match?
 Are there any “priming sessions” on the day of the match (these might be hotel warm-ups and/or very short gym work)?

 There are plenty more issues (I put them in the context bucket) that influence the planning lot more than some fancy strength/endurance blocks.
 We need to sort this one out, before we start playing with phases emphasis (blocks) and monitoring gadgets.

 So, I am asking for your input – please be free to download the Excel template and fill it with your rationale and email it to me or post it on the forum.
 I started this article/blog series in a hope to present a couple of solutions taking into account some of the above mentioned issues in the near future.

-In addition to instant access, get one of our best selling products Annual Planner for Sports or Strength Card Builder for FREE.
-All members that are in our community for at least three months, will receive a gift of their own preference.
+In addition to instant access, get one of our best selling products HIT Builder, Annual Planner for Sports and Strength Card Builder for FREE.
+As a Premium member you can download all our products without any charge.
 We are inviting you to become a member of Complementary Training.
 Start your membership today »